datreeio/datree/internal/fixtures/regoDemo/README.md

 2. validate the rego configuration on publish
 3. support skip
 4. make the "message" optional
-5. better error handling for execution errors (instead of log.Fatal)
+5. better error handling for execution errors (instead of log.Fatal, for example)